vip-workshop/vip-workshop.github.io/index.md

 ## Fall 2022

 For our innaugural workshop series, we will be meeting on:
+- October 13, 8am PST/11am EST/4pm GMT

+    “Violence Against Women and Political Participation in Mexico” by Angie Torres-Beltran (Cornell)
+    Discussant: Jamie Shenk (Harvard University)

-- October 13, 8am PST/11am EST/4pm GMT -- “Violence Against Women and Political Participation in Mexico” by Angie Torres-Beltran (Cornell) and “Taking to Kill: The Lethality of Hostage-Taking in Civil War” by Blair Welsh (Essex)
+    “Taking to Kill: The Lethality of Hostage-Taking in Civil War” by Blair Welsh (Essex)
+    Discussant: Jori Breslawski

+    Sign up for the zoom link here: bit.ly/3RqCrhF

-- November 10, time TBD
+- November 10, 12pm PST/ 3pm EST/8pm GMT
-- December 8, time TBD
+- December 8, 8am PST/11am EST/4pm GMT

 # Sign up!

 Do you want to **present** your work?
-Sign up [here](https://forms.gle/pXhSjxX5pokkuvnu8) by September 21!
+Come back in late fall, when we'll open submissions for Spring 2023!

 We will consider submissions of full papers (e.g., to be submitted for publication in a peer-reviewed journal, a chapter in an edited volume, or a job market paper) and well-developed research designs or pre-analysis plans.
 If accepted, you will provide a short presentation (about 5 minutes) and receive about 25 minutes of feedback from a discussant and attendants.